n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.strava.md

+---
+title: Strava node - n8n Documentation
+description: Documentation for the Strava node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Strava

 The Strava node allows you to automate work in Strava, and integrate Strava with other applications. n8n has built-in support for a wide range of Strava features, including creating new activities, and getting activity information.